 “What’s this?
 What’s this?”

 It appears Disney might be taking us back to Halloweentown and the realm of Jack Skellington.
-As the entertainment conglomerate continues to take advantage of its most successful and popular story brands–through all means from attractions and merchandise to remakes and Disney+ shows–their next target just might be the cult classic, The Nightmare Before Christmas.
+As the entertainment conglomerate continues to take advantage of its most successful and popular story brands, from attractions and merchandise to remakes and Disney+ shows, their next target might be the cult classic, The Nightmare Before Christmas.

-The rumor emerges from culture site, moviehole.com.
+The rumor emerges from the culture site moviehole.com.
 Their anonymous source states that discussions are underway at Disney to “do something with “Nightmare Before Christmas” – probably a sequel but live-action possible.”
-The source comes with some accreditation after successfully leaking factual information to the site previously.
+After successfully leaking factual information to the site, the source comes with some accreditation.
 Disney has yet to confirm or deny this rumor.

 However, it is doubtful that a sequel to Nightmare–executed properly–would be unwelcome by fans.
-Many of the fans who grew up with the original would have children by now.
-A sequel would give those parents an opportunity to now bring their kids to see the story continued, just like they did with the films of Star Wars’ Skywalker Saga and Marvel’s Infinity Saga.
+Many fans who grew up with the original would have children by now.
+A sequel would give those parents an opportunity to now bring their kids to see the story continue, just like they did with the films Star Wars’ Skywalker Saga and Marvel’s Infinity Saga.
 New chapters of the story for a new generation.

 The Nightmare Before Christmas

-The stop-motion masterpiece starring Danny Elfman and produced by Tim Burton is just as popular as–if not more so than–it was when it premiered in 1993.
-The audience is swept away to Halloweentown where Jack Skellington, the pumpkin king, caps off “the most horrible” Halloween yet.
+The stop-motion masterpiece starring Danny Elfman and produced by Tim Burton is just as famous as–if not more so than–it was when it premiered in 1993.
+The audience is swept away to Halloweentown, where Jack Skellington, the pumpkin king, caps off “the most horrible” Halloween.
 But, despite the praise, he feels empty and bored with the same ghostly routine.
-Jack then journeys to Christmastown where he gets the idea to dump Halloween and take over this new holiday.
+Jack then journeys to Christmastown, where he gets the idea to dump Halloween and take over this new holiday.
 Mayhem ensues as Jack and the town struggle to take Santa’s place.